Catherine Finger

 Working with clients also requires teamwork, goal setting, and forward motion.
 As a coach, I strive to create an arena of safety and wisdom with each client.
 People come to the coaching experience seeking a thoughtful partnership that empowers them to navigate their own set of obstacles.
 Together we talk it out—riding every stride and letting each pole come to us instead of rushing the process and missing importance pieces of the pattern before us.

-Filed Under: & Life, Blog related to Coaching, Blog Related to Horses, Coaching for Performance, Executive Coaching, On Coaching, On Horses, Writing & Life, Personal Coaching, Professional Coaching Tagged With: Coaching, Executive Coaching, Horses, Leadership, Overcoming Obstacles, Showing AQHA Trail
+Filed Under: & Life, Blog related to Coaching, Blog Related to Horses, Coaching for Performance, Executive Coaching, Personal Coaching, Professional Coaching Tagged With: Coaching, Executive Coaching, Horses, Leadership, Overcoming Obstacles, Showing AQHA Trail

 Tech Talk